ctu-mrs/mrs_uav_system/README.md

 * [Docker Images](https://hub.docker.com/u/ctumrs)

-#### "I want the Linux environment people from MRS works with"
+#### "I want the Linux environment people from MRS work with"

 Great!
-In that case you want to install Tomas's Linux-setup.
+In that case, you want to install Tomas's Linux-setup.
 **Beware!** This might alter your existing configuration of some Linux tools (Vim, Tmux, i3wm, ranger, ...).
 Refer to its [README](https://github.com/klaxalk/linux-setup), for more information.
 Installation is *not* obligatory and the MRS UAV system will work without it.

-Paste following code into your terminal and press **enter**
+Paste the following code into your terminal and press **enter**
 ```bash
 cd /tmp
 echo "mkdir -p ~/git